Why West Virginia could have college football's top offense in 2018

 With so many playmakers around Grier, the Mountaineers have the pieces to put up numbers with anyone.

-The pressing question for them, though is, will they execute well enough to deliver the wins to contend in the Big 12, as well?
+The pressing question for them, though, is whether they will execute well enough to deliver the wins to contend in the Big 12.

 Until Grier’s finger injury, West Virginia's offense was seventh nationally in yards per game.